My shopping cart

 Black has filmed two specials for HBO, including “Black On Broadway” and “Red, White and Screwed.”
 The latter was nominated for an Emmy® in 2007.
 He had a regular feature for two seasons on “Inside the NFL” (for which he earned a Sports Emmy) and in 2006, he was asked to participate in “Comic Relief.”

 In 2009 Lewis filmed his first feature length concert film, “Stark Raving Black,” at the Fillmore Theatre in Detroit.
 The film had a limited run in theaters across the U.S. and Canada in the summer of 2010.
 At the end of the theater run, premium movie channel EpixHD picked up the film for its channel, along with the accompanying documentary, “Basic Black.”
 Both are aired regularly and can be found in the EpixHD on-demand queue.
 In 2011, he produced his second full-length concert, “In God We Rust,” which also airs on EpixHD.
 In August 2013, Black recorded his ninth stand-up special “Old Yeller: Live At The Borgata.”
+His newest special Thanks for Risking Your Life (premiered October 6, 2020) was his last live performance before the Covid lockdown.

 In 2015, Black joined the cast of Madoff (ABC mini series).
 Black portrays Ezra Merkin, who, after investing with Madoff and receiving great returns, brought many famous and well-to-do Jewish clients, including Elie Weisel and The Hadassah Organization, to Bernie’s fold.